Opinion | Will Larry Elder save Gavin Newsom?

 So what’s the catch?
 For one thing, the Golden State is still deeply blue.
 Elder, a conservative talk-radio star, has many “common sense” beliefs that simply are out of sync in California, where Republicans make up less than a quarter of registered voters.
 Elder’s positions and views repel many progressive and independent-leaning voters — and others not steeped in the outrage of right-wing talk radio and the Fox News bubble.

 Here are just a few of Elder’s policy positions that are discordant with the California mainstream: Elder argues that the ideal minimum wage should be zero.
 (When asked about this, he defended his position in part by claiming that he would do nothing to eliminate the minimum wage should he become governor.)
 He has said that he hopes Roe v.
 Wade will be overturned.
 He is “not sure” if climate change is contributing to the state’s increasingly apocalyptic wildfires.
 He’s against both vaccine mandates and mask mandates — hardly a winning position in a state where the majority of voters support both.
 While some Americans support reparations for the descendants of Black enslaved people, Elder thinks it’s the enslavers who have a case, since they lost their legal property.
-And if California Sen. Dianne Feinstein (D) resigns, Elder said last week that he would replace her with a Republican.
+And if California Sen. Dianne Feinstein (D) resigns, Elder said this month that he would replace her with a Republican.
 It would be an “earthquake,” he said, relishing how such a move would upset the balance of power in Washington.

 Conservative talk-radio hosts don’t attract audiences by arguing for reasonableness and compromise, the everyday stuff of politics.
 They appeal through the outrageousness of their opinions and leaning in when the liberals squeal.
 Elder’s pre-candidacy statements include a cornucopia of attention-getting offensiveness.
 For instance, Elder has suggested that women with children are less “dedicated” to their work than male colleagues.
 He has also written that women know less about politics than men.
 He denigrated those who participated in the 2017 women’s march as a bunch of obese, unattractive women.
 For all the fights over the Affordable Care Act, Elder might have a different target in mind: In the late 1990s, he argued that Medicare should be abolished.
 He took the same position toward Medicaid in 2010, arguing that federal welfare must stop and that bills of the needy could be covered by “the unparalleled generosity of the American people.”